So a few weeks ago we were sent this Fab Labs Bath Bomb Kit to review much to the excitement of my eldest.

 Kids absolutely love making bath bombs … even if they end up being a little wonky!
 Not only are they making something themselves but there’s a bit of weird science included.

 My eldest thought it was great fun when the mixture started expanding when we had a little too much liquid.
 She ended up playing with the expanding mass for a while.
 She would squeeze it tight and then watch as it grew again.
 When our second batch started to expand (this was a lot slower) we decided to mix the two together and eventually the bath bomb mixture started to harden forming a ‘wonky’ bath bomb.

 We’re looking forward to seeing what happens when it gets put in water.

-NB: Interplay are aware of the difficulties this kit can pose and will be looking at ways to improve the kit in the future.
-Although it can be tricky it’s still heaps of hands on fun.
+NB: Interplay is aware of the difficulties this kit can pose and will be looking at ways to improve the kit in the future.
+Although it can be tricky it’s still heaps of hands-on fun.